 - Improve your interviewing skills by analyzing the best-practice attitudes and characteristics of effective interviewers

 Introduction to Requirements Elicitation Interviews & Workshops

 - What Exactly Is “Requirements Elicitation” and Who Needs It Anyway?
 (FREE Preview)

 Best Practices for Requirements Interviews

-- Starting a Requirements Interview on the Right Foot
+- Start Your Requirements Interview on the Right Foot (FREE Preview)

-- Making Sure You Can Talk the Talk
+- Make Sure You Can Talk the Talk

 - Maintain Control throughout the Requirements Interview